 The Board also monitors certain non-financial key performance indicators including numbers of properties developed and delivered, the status of developments in progress and lettings activity for completed developments.
-Further details are given on pages 7 to 9 of the strategic report.
+Further details are given on pages 10 and 11 of the strategic report.